Mitsuye Endo: The California State Personnel Board lawsuit

 In response to the Pearl Harbor attack, the California Legislature adopted Senate Concurrent Resolution 15 on January 19, 1942, which effectively barred qualified U.S.-born employees of Japanese descent from obtaining civil service employment with the State.
 By February 27, 1942 (eight days after Executive Order 9066 was signed and issued), the California Board of Equalization as directed by the State Personnel Board (SPB) had terminated all of California's civil servants of Japanese descent, totaling over 314 employees, including Mitsuye Endo.
 The State's cause for termination of each of its Japanese American employees was based on a blanket of false charges ranging from being a Japanese citizen to subscribing to a Japanese newspaper.
 On behalf of the 63 terminated employees who were eligible to file an appeal, Sumio Miyamoto, a dismissed employee, along with the Japanese American Citizens League, requested for San Francisco attorney James C. Purcell to represent them on their appeals.
 Purcell agreed and filed each employee's appeal.
 Each appellant, including Mitsuye Endo, contributed $10 to Purcell's legal fund.

-As the employment lawsuits against the California State Personnel Board were pending in court, Purcell's clients were evacuated out of Sacramento to internment camps.
-Mitsuye Endo, herself was incarcerated, along with her entire family, first transported to the Sacramento Assembly Center, i.e. Walerga, 10–15 miles outside of Sacramento on May 15, 1942.
-Endo and her family was later transferred to the Tule Lake War Relocation Center 300 miles north of Sacramento in Newell, California at the Oregon border on June 19, 1942.
+As the employment lawsuits against the California State Personnel Board were pending in court, Purcell's clients were "evacuated" out of Sacramento to incarceration camps.
+Mitsuye Endo, herself was incarcerated, along with her entire family, first transported to the Sacramento Assembly Center, 10–15 miles outside of Sacramento on May 15, 1942.
+Endo and her family were later transferred to the Tule Lake War Relocation Center 300 miles north of Sacramento in Newell, California at the Oregon border on June 19, 1942.

-After the closure of the Japanese Internment Camps by the U.S. government, Purcell won an order from the Attorney General's office to reinstate the wrongfully terminated employees and provide backpay for time lost between the termination and evacuation.
+After the closure of the Japanese Incarceration Camps by the U.S. government, Purcell won an order from the Attorney General's office to reinstate the wrongfully terminated employees and provide backpay for time lost between the termination and evacuation.
 By the end of the employment lawsuit, nearly all of the original plaintiffs, including Mitsuye Endo, had permanently resettled outside of California.